ruslanmv/ruslanmv.github.io/_posts/2022-04-09-How-to-run-WebApp-on-SageMaker-Notebook.md

 ---
-title: "How  to deploy a Machine Learning Model WebApp on AWS Cloud SageMaker Notebook"
+title: "How  to deploy a  WebApp on AWS Cloud SageMaker Notebook"
 excerpt: "How to run WebApp on SageMaker Notebook"

 header: